CCurl/c4/README.md

 CELLS    (n--x)            x: The number of bytes in n CELLs EDIT     (n--)             Edit block n
-EXECUTE  (a--)             Execute CODE at address a LOAD FN  (--)              Load file FN.
+EXECUTE  (a--)             Execute CODE at address a LOAD fn  (--)              Load file FN.
 The rest of the line is ignored.
 LOAD-SYS (--)              Loads the last saved "./system.c4" file, if it exists.
 SAVE-SYS (--)              Saves the system to file "./system.c4".
-' W      (--f | xt i f)    Lookup W. If not found, f=0.
+' wd      (--f | xt i f)   Lookup wd.
+If not found, f=0.
 Else f=1, i: immediate, and xt: offset.
 NOP      (--)              Do nothing
 RAND     (--n)             n: a RANDOM 31-bit number (0..$7FFFFFFF) RESET    (--)              Re-initialize c4